iionly/Elgg_1.8_avatar_wall/avatar_wall/Readme.txt

 - French translation added (thanks to emanwebdev),
 - German translation added.

-1.8.1 (by iionly)
+1.8.1 (by iionly):

-    - tabs for displaying avatars of members logged in today, last week or all
+- Tabs for displaying avatars of members logged in today, last week or all.

-1.8.0 (by iionly)
+1.8.0 (by iionly):

-    - updated for Elgg 1.8
+- Updated for Elgg 1.8.

 1.0

-    - first release to the public
+- First release to the public.